LucMiaz/KG/kg/README.md

 `R.sort()` | sorts Intervals in `R.RangeInter` | none

 ### GraphicalInterval
 **Set of intervals with graphical support**.
 Requires an Axis.
 Optional SetOfRanges can be given.
+Optional argument for Discretization button display.
+Default value is `True`.
-Add a list called `Rectangles` to the class `SetOfIntervals`.
+Adds a list called `Rectangles` to the class `SetOfIntervals`.
 This list containts duples : an Interval and a patch (displayed rectangle) linked to an axis (stored in self.ax).
 This allows to update `Rectangle` from the SetOfInterval attribute `RangeInter` and vice versa, i.e. when we want to delete a displayed patch, we look it up in `Rectangle` (by itering over its second argument), and then we can delete the corresponding `Interval` in `RangeInter`.
-Optional argument for Discretization button display.
-Default value is `True`.

 Method | Description
 ------- | ----------